Scalable projected entangled-pair state representation of random quantum circuit states: Method

 \end{enumerate}

+In this work, we perform the gauging serially in the English-reading directions (horizontal pairs in the first row, left to right; vertical pairs between the first and second rows, left to right; horizontal pairs in the second row, left to right; and so on).
+We find that only one or two sweeps of gauging suffice in achieving the normalization conditions within acceptable errors.

-The PEPS representation loses information when the tensors are truncated, which can happen only in step (ii).
+The PEPS representation loses information when the tensors are truncated, which can happen only in step (2).
 In other words, the PEPS is exact if $\chi$ is set large enough so that we keep all the tensor elements in the simple update.

 The simple update we use here is the cheapest approach to evolve a PEPS since it involves only the local tensors by taking separate $\Lambda$ tensors as the proxy for the environment.
 Due to the locality, the simple update can be applied to multiple sites simultaneously, which makes our algorithm highly parallelizable.
+(Note that there is a newer, faster approach for performing the simple update based on belief propagation~\cite{Tindall2023}.)

 Of course, the PEPS obtained by the simple update may not be the optimal representation for given bond dimensions since the environment is correlated, rather than being described by disconnected trees.
-More elaborate approaches, such as the full update~\cite{Jordan2008}, can accurately describe the correlated environment, but its computational cost scales with a higher power of $\chi$, limiting the accessible range of $\chi$.
+More elaborate approaches, such as the full update~\cite{Jordan2008}, can accurately describe the correlated environment, but their computational cost scales with a higher power of $\chi$, limiting the accessible range of $\chi$.
 On the other hand, our loopy PEPS can contain loop correlations, which are unphysical correlations that do not influence physical observables but consume the expressivity.
-It will be worthwhile to consider the methods that remove loop correlations, such as the graph-independent local truncations (GILT)~\cite{Hauru2018, Lyu2021}, loop tensor network renormalization (TNR)~\cite{Yang2017}, and nuclear norm regularization (NNR)~\cite{Homma2024}, which is left for future studies.
+It will be worthwhile to consider the methods that remove loop correlations, such as the graph-independent local truncations~\cite{Hauru2018, Lyu2021}, loop tensor network renormalization~\cite{Yang2017}, and nuclear norm regularization~\cite{Homma2024}, which is left for future studies.